DiegoPortoJaccottet/manual-tree-of-thought/README.md

 Or:

     Choose the best 2 tries and improve each 3 times.

+Like this, one is creating the tree.

 ### Step 3

 The third step is to backtrack, using the LLM to compare all results.

     From all your first and improved tries, pick the best one.

+One can copy this result and paste it into a new chat with the LLM to create a new tree, perhaps asking to check for flaws and to solve these flaws.